Postdoctoral Teaching Specialist, Sibley School of Mechanical & Aerospace Engineering, Cornell University, 2019 - present

 Berkeley Engineers and Mentors - STEM teaching seminar (instructor)

-Stress analysis and stability of the bicycle wheel - PhD Thesis
+Reinventing the Wheel: Stress Analysis, Stability, and Optimization of the Bicycle Wheel - PhD Thesis

 - Developing a theoretical understanding of the mechanics of tension-spoked wheels through continuum modeling, reduced-order models, finite-element simulations, and laboratory experiments.